Updated: 2025/Nov/16

 For each corrected inconsistency one or more lines will be printed

-filesystem, fsck_lfs will print the number of files on that filesystem,
+system, fsck_lfs will print the number of files on that file system, the

 exit with an abnormal return status.